jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 ### Varying degrees of encryption
-It's becoming more popular to encrypt certain files, [perhaps using GPG](https://www.gnupg.org/gph/en/manual/x110.html), or perhaps your whole home directory.
+It's becoming more popular to encrypt certain files, [perhaps using GPG](https://www.gnupg.org/gph/en/manual/x110.html), and even home directories.
 This still suffers, compared to full system encryption, since the entire root of the file system is still open.
-Directories like `/etc`, where the majority of your system configurations exist (often including sensitive information), `/var`, where sensitive data may be logged by running processes, and even `/tmp`, where processes may store sensitive temporary data.
+Directories like `/etc`, where the majority of your system configurations exist (often including sensitive information), `/var`, where sensitive data may be logged by running processes, and even `/tmp`, where processes may store sensitive temporary data, are vulnerable.

 *Encrypt first, then install; use your system with more confidence.*